planetshell/db-capstone-project/readme.md

 ## Task-7 Little Lemon Database Client Setup

 Finally I will help Little Lemon setup a database client to connect to the  MySQL server.
+Little Lemon needs you to help them to build a Booking System so that their guests can book tables with the restaurant.